-The Seychelles is renown as a ‘melting pot of cultures’ and the centre of ‘Creolity’, as Alan St.Ange, the Seychelles Minister of Tourism and Culture puts it.
-But there’s also a rich tapestry of artistic creativity scattered about this Indian Ocean paradise that attracts an eclectic mix of artists and sculptors who can best be described as bohemian.
+Seychelles is renown as a ‘melting pot of cultures’ but there’s also a rich tapestry of artistic creativity scattered about this Indian Ocean paradise that attracts an eclectic mix of artists and sculptors who can best be described as bohemian.
 By Des Langkilde.

-While covering the Carnival International de Victoria during April this year (read our article on pages 24 – 25 HERE), I asked my host at Seychelles Kempinski Resort (read our Kempinski Resort review HERE) what local attractions exist within walking distance of the hotel.
-“The pirate cave” is a popular attraction responded Lashley Pulsipher, the Kempinski Group’s Regional Director of PR for India, Middle East and Africa, who happened to be on location to meet the swarm of media attending the Mahé island’s annual event.
+While covering the Carnival International de Victoria, I asked my host at Seychelles Kempinski Resort (read my Kempinski Resort review): “what local attractions exist within walking distance of the hotel?”
+“The pirate cave is a popular attraction,” responded Lashley Pulsipher, the Kempinski Group’s Regional Director of PR for India, the Middle East and Africa, who happened to be on location to meet the swarm of media attending the Mahé island’s annual event.

 On a balmy tropical afternoon, with two friendly attendants from the Kempinski Kids Club as guides, I set off with Maritafa and Chantal for a leisurely walk past the beach sport kiosk and PADI dive centre, skirted the horse stables and ascended a moderately steep beach access road that winds beneath the forest canopy and loudly squabbling fruit bats, to arrive at a signboard that proclaimed our arrival at Maria’s Rock Cafeteria, Antonio’s Art Gallery Sculptor Studio, Pirate Cove and Nature Walk Fort m.Toupie.

-In modern usage, the term “Bohemian” is applied to people who live unconventional, usually artistic, lives.
-The word “rhapsody” is derived from the Greek rhapsõdos, a reciter of epic poetry, and refers to any extravagant expression of sentiment or feeling, In music the word relates to a one-movement work that is free- flowing in structure, featuring a range of highly contrasted moods, colour and tonality.
+In modern usage, the term ‘Bohemian’ is applied to people who live unconventional, usually artistic, lives.
+Likewise, the word ‘Rhapsody’ – derived from the Greek rhapsõdos, a reciter of epic poetry – refers to any extravagant expression of sentiment or feeling.
+Coincidently, in music, the word relates to a one-movement work that is free-flowing in structure, featuring a range of highly contrasted moods, colour and tonality.

-These two words sprang to mind when meeting Italian born sculptor Antonio Filippin, who had just stopped his chainsaw from gnawing away at his latest wood sculpture somewhere in the back of the property and refused to shake my hand until after he had showered and changed out of his work clothes.
+So it seemed natural that the words Bohemian Rhapsody (along with the lyrics of Queen’s song; Is this the real life?
+Is this just fantasy?) sprang to mind when meeting Italian born sculptor Antonio Filippin, who had just stopped a chainsaw from gnawing away at his latest wood sculpture somewhere in the back of the property and refused to shake my hand until after he had showered and changed out of his work clothes.

 The building in which these proclaimed attractions reside, towers above the road in a jumble of unconventional architectural styles, with natural rock intermingling with artificial rock-like curves, designed to represent a pirate galley complete with sails and skull motif and a steep stairwell leading up to a castle turreted structure with ferro-crete sculptures of a goat and rooster precariously placed alongside the stairs.